abdul-farhat/we-transfer-tech-test/README.md

 - Windows users: after installing node, also install build-tools as an admin i.e. npm i -g windows-build-tools

 ### Install dependencies

+Open up a terminal and navigate to the root path of this repository.

 ```
 npm i
 ```